jltsiren/gbwt/README.md

 Graph BWT is an independent implementation of the graph extension (gPBWT) of the positional Burrows-Wheeler transform (PBWT).
 Its initial purpose is to embed observed haplotypes in a [variation graph](https://github.com/vgteam/vg).
 Haplotypes are essentially sequences of nodes in the variation graph, and GBWT is best seen as the multi-string BWT of the node sequences.

-The implementation uses [Succinct Data Structures Library 2.0](https://github.com/simongog/sdsl-lite) (SDSL).
+The implementation uses [Succinct Data Structure Library 2.0](https://github.com/simongog/sdsl-lite) (SDSL).
 To compile, set `SDSL_DIR` in the Makefile to point to your SDSL directory.
 As the implementation uses C++11, OpenMP, and libstdc++ parallel mode, you need g++ 4.9 or newer to compile.
 On Apple systems, GBWT can also be built with Apple Clang 9.1, but libomp must be installed via Macports or Homebrew, and the lack of libstdc++'s parallel mode extensions will result in slower index construction.

+GBWT is compiled with `-DNDEBUG` by default.
+Using this option is highly recommended.
+There are several cases, where SDSL code works correctly but the assertions are incorrect.
+As SDSL 2.0 is no longer actively supported, we have to wait until the release of SDSL 3.0 to fix these issues.

 See [the wiki](https://github.com/jltsiren/gbwt/wiki) for further documentation.